awsdocs/amazon-ec2-user-guide-windows/doc_source/recognize-expanded-volume-windows.md

 1. Open the context \(right\-click\) menu for the expanded drive and choose **Extend Volume**\.
 **Note**
+**Extend Volume** might be disabled \(grayed out\) if:
+The unallocated space is not adjacent to the drive\.
 The unallocated space must be adjacent to the right side of the drive you want to extend\.
-If **Extend Volume** is grayed out, the unallocated space might not be adjacent to the drive\.
+The volume uses the Master Boot Record \(MBR\) partition style and it is already 2TB in size\.
+Volumes that use MBR cannot exceed 2TB in size\.
 ![\[Windows Server Disk Management Utility\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/Expand-Volume-Win2008-before-menu.png)

 1. In the **Extend Volume** wizard, choose **Next**\.
 For **Select the amount of space in MB**, enter the number of megabytes by which to extend the volume\.
 Generally, you specify the maximum available space\.
 The highlighted text under **Selected** is the amount of space that is added, not the final size the volume will have\.
 Complete the wizard\.